rokath/trice/docs/TriceUserManual.md

 - If XTEA is used, the encrypted packages have a multiple-of-8 byte length containing 1-7 padding bytes.
 - The optional decryption is the next step after unpacking a data frame.
 - Enabling XTEA, automatically switches to COBS framing.
-There is no need to use the **trice** tool `-packageFraming` switch in that case because the **trice** tool, when getting the CLI switch `-password "phrase"` automatically assumes COBS encoded data, overwriting the default value for `-packageFraming`.
+There is no need to use the Trice tool `-packageFraming` switch in that case because the Trice tool, when getting the CLI switch `-password "phrase"` automatically assumes COBS encoded data, overwriting the default value for `-packageFraming`.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ##  19. <a id='endianness'></a>Endianness

 - To interpret a decoded package, it´s endianness needs to be known.
-- For efficiency, binary trice data are normally stored and transmitted in MCU endianness and the **trice** tool expects binary data in little endian format as most MCUs are little endian.
+- For efficiency, binary trice data are normally stored and transmitted in MCU endianness and the Trice tool expects binary data in little endian format as most MCUs are little endian.
 - On big endian MCUs the compiler switch `TRICE_MCU_IS_BIG_ENDIAN` needs to be defined as 1 and `TRICE_TRANSFER_ORDER_IS_BIG_ENDIAN` should have the same value.
-The **trice** tool has a CLI switch "triceEndianness" which needs to be set to "bigEndian" then.
+The Trice tool has a CLI switch "triceEndianness" which needs to be set to "bigEndian" then.
 - If trice transmit data are needed to be not in MCU order for some reason, that increases the critical trice storage time and target code amount.
 - De facto different values for  `TRICE_MCU_IS_BIG_ENDIAN` and `TRICE_TRANSFER_ORDER_IS_BIG_ENDIAN` are mainly used to test the Trice CLI switch `-triceEndianness bigEndian` automatically.